veltman/gifs/README.md

 $ phantomjs render.js | ffmpeg -y -c:v png -f image2pipe -r 25 -t 2  -i - -an -c:v libx264 -pix_fmt yuv420p -movflags +faststart movie.mp4
 ```

-Then you've still got to convert your movie into a gif.
+Then you've still got to convert your movie into a gif, but you're most of the way there.

+The main problem with this approach in my experience is that the `page.render()` call is synchronous and takes a non-trivial amount of time to complete, so you end up dropping a few frames, because it takes a little bit longer than the actual interval to catch each frame, and the longer the animation is, the more out of sync the end results will be.

+As a compromise, you could instead use PhantomJS to step through the frames by calling a stepper function repeatedly and rendering that way.

 TK FILL THIS IN MORE